runwayml/learn/docs/create/train-models.md

 ### Set the Training Steps
 During each Training Step, the model learns a little bit more about the visual patterns, or features, it finds in your dataset.

 Determining an effective number of training steps is a bit of a moving target.
 Too few and your model might not be able to synthesize images with coherent visual forms that are reminiscent of those in the original dataset.
-Too many and your model will stop improving, not learning anything new, and possibly produce worse images.
+Too many and your model will stop improving, not learning anything new, and possibly produce worse images or images look the same.

-The maximum number of Training Steps you can set is 25,000, but a good starting point is 5,000 steps.
-After training completes, you can review the model's learning progress at various steps.
+The maximum number of Training Steps is 25,000, but a good starting point is 5,000.
+During and after training, you can review the model's learning progress at various steps.

 The higher the number of Training Steps, the longer it will take to train your model.
-Estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps you set.
-If your account does not have enough credits, your Training Experiment might stop before training completes.
+The estimated training time will update according to a combination of the Pre-Trained Model you select and the number of Training Steps you set.
+If your account does not have enough [credits](https://runwayml.com/pricing), your Training Experiment will stop before training completes.

 Enter the **number of Training Steps** and click **Start Training** to continue.